hinokaito/handle_packetss/README.md

 ## License
 **MIT License.**
-This is a portfolio project, created for learning purposes.
+This is a portfolio project.